camlinke/wordcount/part2.md

 In order to use Flask-Migrate we need to import `Manager` as well as `Migrate` and `MigrateCommand` to our *manage.py* file.
 We also import `app` and `db` so we have access to them within our manage script.

-First we set our config to get our environment based on the environment variabile and create a migrate instance with `app` and `db` as the arguments and set up a `manager` command to initialize a `Manager` instance for our app.
+First we set our config to get our environment based on the environment variable and create a migrate instance with `app` and `db` as the arguments and set up a `manager` command to initialize a `Manager` instance for our app.
 Finally we add the `db` command to our manager so that we can run our migrations from the command line.

 In order to run our migrations initialize Alembic: